aaronc/freactive/README.md

 **Binding to attributes, style properties and node positions:** Passing an `rx` or reactive `atom` (or any `IDeref` instance) as an attribute, style property or child of a DOM element represented via a hiccup vector binds it to that site. freactive makes sure that any updates to `rx`'s or `atom`'s are propogated directly to that DOM site only as often as necessary (coordinated with `requestAnimationFrame`).

-**Mounting components:** components are mounted by passing a target node and hiccup vector to the `mount!` function (this will replace the last child of the target node with the mounted node!).
+**Mounting components:** Components are mounted by passing a target node and hiccup vector to the `mount!` function (this will replace the last child of the target node with the mounted node!).

-**Events:** all attributes prefixed with `:on-` will treated as event handlers and take a Clojurescript function as an argument.
+**Events:** All attributes prefixed with `:on-` will treated as event handlers and take a Clojurescript function as an argument.

-**Helper functions:** a few additional helper functions such as - `append-child!`, `remove!`, and `listen!` - are included, but it is encouraged to use them sparingly and prefer the declarative hiccup syntax wherever possible.
+**Helper functions:** A few additional helper functions such as - `append-child!`, `remove!`, and `listen!` - are included, but it is encouraged to use them sparingly and prefer the declarative hiccup syntax wherever possible.

 *Note: `atom` and `rx` are also available for Java Clojure and can be used with JavaFX via [fx-clj](https://github.com/aaronc/fx-clj) using a similar API.
 Originally this library was conceived as just a clj/cljs `atom` and `rx` library.
 After working with it in fx-clj, I wanted to do the same thing for the DOM and voila.
 Eventually a "core" library containing just the reactive data types will be split off.
-The Java version of core.clj is slightly out of sync with core.cljs.*
+The Java version of core.clj is slightly out of sync with core.cljs.
+There is also an out-of-date ClojureCLR version.*

 ## Performance